 Step 2: Cook the Pasta

-Once you’ve removed the cherries from the stove, cook your pasta according to the directions.
+Once you’ve removed the tomatoes from the heat, cook your pasta according to the directions.
 I like penne noodles, but you can use whatever kind you want.

 Step 3: Finishing Touches